 Cooling capacity is measured in BTUs or British Thermal Units.
-This figure represents the amount of heat required to raise or lower the temperature of one pound of water one degree Fahrenheit.
+This figure represents the amount of heat required to lower or raise the temperature of 1 pound of water 1 degree Fahrenheit.
 The heat that is extracted from your home by an air conditioner is measured in BTUs.

 Single or multi-room air conditioners

 These air conditioners are designed to work in smaller spaces, such as one room or one level of a home.
 They can be the perfect solution in a variety of situations: you want to keep the baby’s nursery room cool, one room in the house gets particularly warm, you live in a ranch and only need one level cool, etc., etc. Single or multi-room units are also known as ‘window A/C units’ because they are installed in windows to allow the movement of air from the inside to the outside of the home.
 These air conditioners come in different capacities, usually somewhere between 5,000 and 30,000 BTUs.